aabdulwahed/poc/README.md

-## On-chain mvp implementation
+## PoC implementation

-The smart contract designates a pseudo-escrow account, as the payer can exit at any time.
+The smart contract designates a pseudo-escrow account.
+The payer can exit at any time, but after the streaming period ends, the recipient can withdraw all funds.